WhistleWiz/dv-signals/README.md

 <!-- ABOUT -->
 ## About

 This mod adds signals to Derail Valley.
 Besides the default look, it is also a framework mod that allows you to create your own signals with custom logic.

 <!-- FUTURE PLANS -->
 ## Future Plans

-* Shunting signals
+* Full Multiplayer support
+* Remote Dispatch support

 <!-- KNOWN BUGS -->
 ## Known Bugs

-* Signals may spawn on top of tracks crossing switches
+* None ATM

 <!-- LICENSE -->
 ## License

 Source code is distributed under the MIT license.